-Top Tags - How many customers are posting to you about the Coronavirus, and how do those tags stack rank against your other care issues?
+Top Tags - How many customers are posting to you about the crisis, and how do those tags stack rank against your other care issues?

 Live Workforce Utilization - (coming very soon) This new Analytics widget gives you insights into utilization percentage of teams and individual agents.
 If your team is fully utilized and still can’t keep up with incoming volume, you should consider adding additional agents.

-CSAT/NPS - Filter this widget by your COVID-19 work queue/smart view to measure the quality of agent responses.
+CSAT/NPS - Filter this widget by your crisis work queue/smart view to measure the quality of agent responses.

 Volume Alerts - configure incoming posts widgets to act as an early warning indicator when volume crosses your desired threshold with intervals of 5, 10, 15, 30 min or 1 hour.